AGMAndirko/CLAP/observations.md

 All the curves tend to look like a Brontosaurus profile, except for missense where the right bump and left bump have equal height, and the introgression plots, which nicely lack the posterior bump.

 ## Statistical results
-LIST all statistically significant results here

-**KS test**: are certain distributions from the core files statistically significant when compared?
-- Recent distribution (0-300k years)
-    - HF vs HF strict
-    `D = 0.039051, p-value = 4.328e-11 ```
-    - ALL vs HF
-     ```D = 0.037489, p-value < 2.2e-16 ```
-    - ALL vs HF strict
-     ```D = 0.043893, p-value < 2.2e-16 ```
-- Older distribution (300k years to end of the tail):
-    - HF vs HF strict
-     ```D = 0.087302, p-value < 2.2e-16 ```
-    - ALL vs HF
-     ```D = 0.19197, p-value < 2.2e-16 ```
-    - ALL vs HF strict
-     ```D = 0.2469, p-value < 2.2e-16 ```

-**Linear regression model**
-A linear regression analysis shows that expression values as predicted by ExPecto are significantly different in the 0-60k, 200-300k and 300-500k blocks of time (p-values <0.05).The R2 is very low though - expertise in stats needed here.
-We performed another analysis to check whether there was a significant correlation between dates predicted by the GEVA tool and expression - correlation is significant (p-value = 0.003259) but only when not taking into account tissue-specifity.
-Tissue expression value is significantly different in some of the tissues regardless of GEVA timing (such as Neural Progenitor Cell, astrocyte or Adrenal Gland).
-Note that this are also grouped together in a cluster, as shown by a hierarchical cluster dendrogram plot.

-**Back-to-back plot statistics - random sampling**
-Approximative Kruskal-Wallis Test with random sampling (n = 1000)
+**Back-to-back plot statistics - random sampling** Approximative Kruskal-Wallis Test with random sampling (n = 1000)

-## Expecto
-After runing the dated variants through the ExPecto tool we find an overall tissue skewedness over extreme positive and negative values.
-The same kind of analysis reveals that brain tissues have a different profile, with Astrocyte, Neural Progenitor Cell and Adrenal Gland carrying overall more negative values than the rest of the tissues.

-**AA:** "indicate what this more negative values mean functionally for EXPECTO" -  Depends on other things.
-The values could mean that there is a tissue sample size bias in the training data of the DL tool (ie the original datasets).
-Once we discard that we could say those are tissues that have changed overall expression by HF mutations, but in that case we also should prove that that's specific of HF mutations.
-That's something that can't be done until we do NNaall in ExPecto (for which we have a computational limtiation).

 ## BAZ1B